Quarantine & Biosecurity

 Orchard Biosecurity Manual

-Citrus Australia, in partnership with Plant Health Australia, launched the Orchard Biosecurity Manual for the Citrus Industry at the Citrus Australia National Conference held in Mildura, VIC in November 2009.
+Citrus Australia, in partnership with Plant Health Australia and Horticulture Innovation Australia, launched the Biosecurity Manual for the Citrus Industry.

 For more information contact Plant Health Australia.